varigence/docs/bimlflex/ssis-deployment/using-powershell.md

 Ensure that the project's output folder has generated the deployment scripts.
 These will be located at `...\output\Deploy\` within your project file structure.

 ## Generated SSDT Deployment Files

 Each time you build your solution, BimlFlex will also create a deployment file(s) titled `ssdt-deploy.[ASSET_NAME].ps1`, where `ASSET_NAME` corresponds to a data store.
-This is the case whether it is for persistant staging, data vault, or data mart.
+This is the case whether it is for persistent staging, data vault, or data mart.
 Any time that you make changes to the schema of these assets, these deployment files need to be run, otherwise your project may fail to build.
 These scripts are located at `...\output\Deploy\` in the solution file structure.

 ## Generated SSIS Project Deployment Files

 Once the user has deployed the `ssdt-deploy.ps1` file for each asset who's schema has changed, the user is ready to deploy their SSIS projects.
 Consider the following ELT solution, containing projects for a source system extract, named *EXT_AWLT_SRC*, a raw data vault load, named *LOAD_BF_RDV*, and a data mart load, named *LOAD_BFX_DM*.

 <img